Secretary of New South Wales Health

-The Secretary of New South Wales (NSW) Health is the chief executive of the NSW Ministry of Health.
-The Secretary oversees the day-to-day operation of the Ministry and directly reports to the Minister for Health.
+The secretary of New South Wales (NSW) Health is the chief executive of the NSW Ministry of Health.
+The Secretary oversees the day-to-day operation of the ministry and directly reports to the minister for health.

-The Secretary has overall operational responsibility for the management and oversight of the NSW Ministry of Health.
-The Secretary chairs critical management meetings for the system and meets with chief executives from the entire state health system, among others.
+The secretary has overall operational responsibility for the management and oversight of the NSW Ministry of Health.
+The secretary chairs critical management meetings for the system and meets with chief executives from the entire state health system, among others.

 History

-The inaugural Director-General (Secretary) of NSW Health was Robert Thomas Paton, who was appointed in 1913.
+The inaugural director-general of NSW Health was Robert Thomas Paton, who was appointed in 1913.

 Functions

-The functions and responsibilities of the Secretary for NSW Health are defined per section 122 of the NSW Health Services Act 1997.
-These are:
+The main functions and responsibilities of the secretary for NSW Health are defined per section 122 of the NSW Health Services Act 1997 These are: